lexibank/bodtkhobwa/README.md

 Cite the source dataset as

-> Bodt, Timothaeus Adrianus and List, Johann-Mattis (2019): Testing the predictive strength of the comparative method: An ongoing experiment on unattested words in Western Kho-Bwa languages.
+> Bodt, Timotheus Adrianus and List, Johann-Mattis (2019): Testing the predictive strength of the comparative method: An ongoing experiment on unattested words in Western Kho-Bwa languages.
 Papers in Historical Phonology 4.1: 22-44.

 This dataset is licensed under a CC-BY-4.0 license